 Formed or Incorporated: Three most common business entities that require some formation or incorporation with the state are corporation, limited liability partnership (LLP), and limited liability company (LLC).
 Each structure has its own one-time formation or set-up cost.

-Tennessee offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation, LLP, and LLC.
+Tennessee offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation (for profit and nonprofit), LLP, and LLC.
 There are additional variations for each of these entity types as well as other structures, specified upon formation (discussed in further detail below).

 Professionals may form a professional corporation or professional LLC.
 Corporate names must contain the words “professional corporation,” “professional association,” or “service corporation,” or the abbreviation “P.C.,” “P.A.,” or “S.C.”
-A professional limited liability company name must contain the words “professional limited company,” “professional limited liability company,” “professional LLC,” or “limited liability professional company,” or the abbreviation “P.L.C.,” “P.L.L.C.,” “L.L.P.C.,” “PLC,” “PLLC,” or “LLPC.”
+PLLC names must contain the words “professional limited company,” “professional limited liability company,” “professional LLC,” or “limited liability professional company,” or the abbreviation “P.L.C.,” “P.L.L.C.,” “L.L.P.C.,” “PLC,” “PLLC,” or “LLPC.”

 Across all US states, the average cost of formation is roughly $100 with some states costing as little as ~$50 to create a corporation and some as high as $500+ to form an LLC.